-(Hebrews 7:25) Consequently, he is able to save to the uttermost those who draw near to God through him, since he always lives to make intercession for them.
+(Hebrews 7:25) Therefore he is able to save completely those who come to God through him, because he always lives to intercede for them.

 When we come to God our Father through faith in His Son, Jesus Christ, we are saved from our sins and granted eternal life.
 Having received eternal life and the indwelling Holy Spirit, Jesus continues to save us day-by-day in the midst of our facing temptations and sometimes failing God.
 Jesus saves us day-by-day by interceding for us throughout the day, day-by-day.
 Praise and thank God for all He does for us: Jesus prays for us in heaven and God always answers His prayers; the Holy Spirit indwells us, prays for us, and inspires our prayers, and Jesus answers our prayers.
 We thank and praise God for all He does for us through Jesus Christ to save us completely forever!